Home /Compare /Sand vs Khaki

 Can you use sand and khaki together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.64:1.
-Use sand as the dominant/darker color and khaki as the accent or highlight.
+Yes.
+Both sand and khaki are yellow shades, so they pair naturally in a monochromatic palette.
+Use sand as the dominant color and khaki as the accent or highlight.

 What is the hex code for sand?+